-"Suddenly a firefight broke out between Taliban and the local [pro-government] militia in our village when the Taliban attacked a local militia check post.
+"Suddenly a fire fight took place between the Taliban and the local [pro-government] militia in our village when the Taliban attacked a local militia check post.
 At the time of the incident I was in my house.
-A mortar round fired by the militia impacted on my house, and as a result, my seven-year-old girl neighbour and I were injured, my house was damaged and our four livestock were killed."255
+A mortar round fired by the militia impacted on my house, and as a result, myself and my seven-year-old girl neighbour were injured, my house was damaged and our four livestock were killed."255